VenkataSuryaPrakash4/RAP-Read-Only-Capabilities/README.md

 - **Associations & Joins:** In-order to navigate between the entites or Nodes of our read-only application, and make a link between the entities we use Association in this development.

 <ins>**Defining CDS Views:**</ins>
-- First and Foremost thing, we need to build our application is DDL source
+- First and Foremost requisition we need to build the read-only RAP Application are:
+  * Data Source
+  * DDL Source
+  * Service Definition
+  * Service Binding